christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.3](/images/caesarnike.jpg){:width="400px"}

 Fig. 1.3.
 Coin of Juilus Caesar depicting a Nike which was the Greek goddess of victory and a close companion to Zeus.
+One the left he is wearing a prists veil signifying his position as Pontifex Maximus (high priest) in the Flammen Dialis cult.

 ![Fig.1.4](/images/asandernike.jpg){:width="400px"}